Madhivarman/RestAPI-HE/README.md

        2. Please make sure that you don't want to filter by Date Attribute set the toDate as large as possible.
 Say,Dec 31 2018
        3. Ignore other tabs in the browser ;)

-### The Major Challenge ###

-One of the use case of this problem statement is that API should able to get GET products based on Date Range.
-Traversing through Date Range(string) object is impossible.
-So, to GET attributes within the date Range I did the following things

-  1. Convert the Date Range into TimeStamp.
-Convert into pandas DateTime Timestamp
-  2. Get Week, month, Date respect to the year.
-Adding this field to main JSON File which makes us to traverse through the Date Range too easy.
-  3. IMPORTANT NOTE: This is my first time try building REST API.
-If you find any error, or  not optimized way please notify me.
-I will try to rectify it and resend it to you.
-So far, the application will works all case. :)

-The Original link has only 6 reviews.
-I taught it's too small to the challenging problem.
-That's why I scrapped all the reviews for IPhone X which has total 1030 customer reviews.

 ### Citations ###
 ```